bgermeys/RepData_PeerAssessment1/README.md

-These files were used earlier in an unfinished course, so they are 2 months old.
+These files were created earlier in an unfinished attempt, so they are some months old.

 ## Introduction